Bassaamm/Healthy-Diet-Planner/README.md

 # Healthy Diet Planner

 Welcome to the Healthy Diet Planner repository!
 This project is a web-based application developed to create personalized meal plans utilizing a linear programming model.
-The primary goal of this tool is to aid users in achieving their dietary objectives based on individual health metrics and dietary restrictions.

 ## Features